thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 This lab is an interview style question.
 You will be given a Dataset and a Task to perform.
 You will be asked to give a solution for the given problem.
 You must only use Deep Models (and no ML technics) as main algorithms.

+Don't forget to save a copy of your Notebook in your personnal Drive

 **⚠️⚠️Multiple subjects are available but only one will be assigned to you⚠️⚠️**

 **You are absolutely free of all your doings.
 No code will be given to you.**